Guide to Cannabis Prices In 2021

 Impact of Seasonality on Prices

-Just like produce in the market, marijuana costs are heavily impacted by the season.
+Just like produce in the market, marijuana prices are heavily impacted by the season.
 During harvesting seasons (which vary by the plant) supply increases.
 With a supply increase comes lower prices for the wholesaler, which are eventually passed down to the consumer.

 In the Northern hemisphere, marijuana that is grown outdoors is typically harvested between September and November, which means cannabis prices tend to drop during the months following harvesting.